skyway/skyway.github.io/en/ios-tutorial.md

 }
 ```

-## Switching Camera
+## Switching Cameras
 {: #switch-camera}

 Finally, we're going to add a way to switch between device cameras.
-Use getCameraPosition method to obtain the camera position used by the specified media stream.
-Use the other setting to toggle cameras.
+Use the `getCameraPosition` function to obtain the camera position used by the specified media stream.
+Then, set to the other setting to toggle cameras.

 *Objective-C*
 {: .lang}